Exsanguinated/Exsanguinated/README.md

 <h6> •  Anyone who indulges in or thinks that loli or shota is acceptable and gives the excuse that they aren't real people so it doesn't have a sway on actual reality.
 We refuse to sit and debate this bullet point with you.

-<h6> •  Anyone who is Racist, Homophobic, Transphobic, Ableist, An Asexual / Aromantic denier, A MAGA supporter or just generally bigoted in their personal beliefs.
+<h6> •  Anyone who is Racist, Homophobic, Transphobic, Ableist, An Asexual / Aromantic denier, A zionist, MAGA or just generally bigoted in their personal beliefs.

 <h6> •  If you are pro-endo / pro-willo; dissociative disorders are the product of childhood TRAUMA, not by the sheer fact of wanting something as emotionally, mentally and psychologically debilitating as being a system.
 Literally just hide us if you think trauma isn't required to be one, deadass.